 The Robert B. and Helen S. Meyner Center for the Study of State and Local Government, which began operations in August 1994, is a nonpartisan, nonprofit, campus-wide unit of Lafayette College in Easton, Pennsylvania.

 Robert B. Meyner ’30 served as governor of New Jersey from 1954 to 1962.
-Helen S. Meyner served in the U.S. House of Representatives from 1975-79.
+Helen S. Meyner served in the U.S. House of Representatives from 1975 to 1979.
 The Meyner Center is supported by an endowment contributed by the estates of the Meyners, contributions from Richard and Priscilla Hunt of Cambridge, Mass., support from other Meyner family and friends, and external awards and contracts received from private foundations, nonprofit entities, and government agencies for specific projects.
 The center educates students about the vital importance of state and local governments and encourages young people to participate in state and local affairs as volunteers, interns, and future leaders.

 The center also works with state and local government officials and civic groups in its Pennsylvania, New Jersey, and New York region to enhance public awareness, effective governance, regional cooperation, and public policy.
-For local governments in the region, the center provides specific services such as administrative and financial reviews, comparative salary studies, executive-search assistance, strategic planning and visioning, and educational workshops and forums.
+For local governments in the region, the center provides specific services such as administrative and financial reviews, comparative salary studies, executive-search and recruitment assistance, strategic planning and visioning, and educational workshops and forums.
 The center also has worked with such associations as the Pennsylvania State Association of Boroughs, Pennsylvania Municipal Electric Association, Bucks County Consortium of Communities, and Tax Collection Committees of Lehigh and Northampton counties.
 The Meyner Center works, as well, with national associations of state and local officials, such as the Council of State Governments, National Conference of State Legislatures, National Governors Association, National League of Cities, and Multistate Tax Commission.